-1. Written demonstration all other retention and within-site attenuation and release strategies have been explored before a blue roof has been proposed

-- 2. A full set of section details detailing each proposed build up for the above-ground attenuation layers and blue roof areas and junctions with adjoining structures, including: - a) GA plan details for each above-ground attenuation surface area, noting build up types if these vary - b) GA plans and detail sections must show locations of movement joints proposed - c) Details of large obstructions such as planters, M&E equipment or similar and method to ensure water is diverted around these obstructions where applicable - 3.
-Full details of component products used, including details of third party accreditation certification for all components of the all elements of complete proposed waterproofing and drainage system - 4.
-Structural engineer's design philosophy statement including but not limited to calculation of substrate deflection, design wind loads, supply of long-term deflection gradient drawings and required installation tolerances.
-The design team must also collaborate with the drainage consultant to demonstrate clearly that ponding or back falls will not occur - 5.
-Drainage design drawings and peak flow calculations for entire slab including: - a) Drainage drawings must show position of outlets and multidirectional drainage flow available above waterproof membrane - b) Position of emergency overflow provision.
+- 1. Written demonstration that all other retention and within-site attenuation and release strategies have been explored before a blue roof has been proposed. - 2.
+A full set of section details detailing each proposed build up for the above ground attenuation layers and blue roof areas and junctions with adjoining structures.
+Including: - a.
+GA Plan Details for each above ground attenuation surface areas, noting build up types if these vary. - b.
+GA plans and detail sections must show locations of movement Joints proposed. - c.
+Details of large obstructions such as planters, M&E equipment or similar and method to ensure water is diverted around these obstructions where applicable. - 3.
+Full details of component products used, including details of third party accreditation certification for all components of the all elements of complete proposed waterproofing and drainage system. - 4.
+Structural engineers design philosophy statement including but not limited to calculation of substrate deflection, design wind loads, supply of long-term deflection gradient drawings and required installation tolerances.
+The design team must also collaborate with the drainage consultant to demonstrate clearly that ponding or back falls will not occur. - 5.
+Drainage design drawings and peak flow calculations for entire slab including: - a.
+Drainage drawings must show position of outlets, multidirectional drainage flow available above waterproof membrane. - b.
+Position of emergency overflow provision.
 The overflow facility with capacity to peak rainfall discharge rate (usually BSEN12056-3:2000 Cat 1 rainfall for that area).
-Overflows must be placed in a conspicuous location - c) Calculation of drainage load using a dynamic storage assessment method to find critical duration using FEH13 (preferred) or FSR rainfall data, and based on 1:100 year risk +40% climate change allowance.
-This method should examine a series of storm durations from five minutes to 48 hours, and for each one model inflow storage and outflow, to determine the storm, which creates the largest depth, and is thus the critical duration for that system - 6.
-Waterproof membrane threshold detailing linked back to damp proof course which is to be 150mm above the datum of the highest level of attenuated water proposed in all circumstances - 7.
-Detail for pipe penetrations through wall and floor and detail showing 150mm waterproofing upstand around penetrations which is to be 150mm above the datum of the highest level of attenuated water proposed in all circumstances - 8.
-Details of locations of fixings into slab and detail showing waterproofing upstand around penetrations which is to be 150mm above the datum of the highest level of attenuated water proposed in all circumstances - 9.
-Details of access and repair plan from the building management to address how remedial works could be undertaken in the event of a defect - 10.
-Details of proposed maintenance strategy, including an undertaking from the building management to ensure that frequent maintenance to the above-ground attenuation surfaces are evidenced to be implemented - 11.
-A condensation risk assessment through the roof, or otherwise demonstrate how the risk of condensation will be limited - 12.
-Warm roofs only: isolation of rainwater outlet (RWO) from insulation: - a) Air and vapour control layer to be sealed to waterproof membrane at a square (plan) exclusion zone to all RWO - b) Zone to be not less than 250mm from RWO - 13.
-Inverted roofs only: drainage discharge provision: - a) Provision for drainage at waterproof membrane level - b) Provision of clearly marked access to RWO, free of obstruction - 14.
-Sufficient ballast to prevent insulation flotation will be attenuated within the roof structure.
-For example, designing for heads of water and drainage from the roof can result in an uneven distribution load across the substrate.
+Overflows must be placed in a conspicuous location. - c.
+Calculation of drainage load using a dynamic storage assessment method to find critical duration using FEH13 (preferred) or FSR rainfall data, and based on 1:100 year risk +40% climate change allowance.
+This method should examine a series of storm durations from 5 minutes to 48 hours, and for each one, model inflow storage and outflow to determine the storm which creates the largest depth and is thus the critical duration for that system.

+- 6. Waterproof membrane threshold detailing linked back to Damp Proof Course (DPC) which is to be 150mm above the datum of the highest level of attenuated water proposed in all circumstances. - 7.
+Detail for pipe penetrations through wall and floor and detail showing 150mm waterproofing upstand around penetrations which is to be 150mm above the datum of the highest level of attenuated water proposed in all circumstances. - 8.
+Details of locations of any fixings into slab. - 9.
+Details showing waterproofing upstand around penetrations which is to be 150mm above the datum of the highest level of attenuated water proposed in all circumstances. - 10.
+Details of access and repair plan from the building management to address how remedial works could be undertaken in the event of a defect. - 11.
+Details of proposed maintenance strategy, including an undertaking from the building management to ensure that frequent maintenance to the above ground attenuation surfaces are evidenced to be implemented. - 12.
+A condensation risk assessment through the roof, or otherwise demonstrate how the risk of condensation will be limited. - 13.
+Warm roofs only: isolation of rainwater outlet (RWO) from insulation - a.
+Air and vapour control layer to be sealed to waterproof membrane at a square (plan) exclusion zone to all RWO. - b.
+Zone to be not less than 250mm from RWO. - 14.
+Inverted roofs only: drainage discharge provision - a.
+Provision for drainage at waterproof membrane level. - b.
+Provision of clearly marked access to RWO, free of obstruction. - 15.
+Sufficient ballast to prevent insulation flotation where inverted roofs are proposed.